-In 2015, counties received reports on their performance for the ten measures.
-While performance on the ten measures varies across the state, counties are overall doing very well on Performance Management system measures.
-The system also introduced PIPs for six of the ten measures.
-Although there was potential for more than 480 PIPs, only 20 were required.
+In 2016, counties received reports on their performance for the ten measures.
+While performance varies across the state, counties are overall doing very well on Performance Management system measures.
+The system also introduced PIPs for three more of the system measures in 2016, bringing the total number of measures requiring PIPs to nine.
+Although there was potential for more than 720 PIPs, only 39 were required.
 A chart summarizing overall performance is on page 11.
-Data tables for each measure are in the Human Services Performance Management System - Data Supplement (https://edocs.dhs.state.mn.us/lfserver/Public/DHS-7600A-ENG.)
+Data tables for each measure are in the Human Services Performance Management System - 2016 Data Supplement (https://edocs.dhs.state.mn.us/lfserver/Public/DHS-7425-ENG.)

-Individually, no one county was doing poorly on all or even a majority of measures in comparison to the minimum performance thresholds, and many counties were above the high performance standard.
+Individually, no one county was doing poorly on all or even a majority of measures in comparison to minimum performance thresholds, and many counties were above the high performance standard.
 All counties had room for improvement in at least one area.
 Appendix A includes county performance maps and further information for each measure.